pace-neutrons/Horace/documentation/adr/0016-use-double-array-in-memory-for-pixel-data.md

 Significant performance improvements can be seen in some algorithms when performed on `single` precision rather than `double` data..

-Pixel binning is performed in both the MATLAB and C++ code.
-These routines do not create a consistent binning resulting from rounding errors in calculated data.
+Pixel binning can be performed in both MATLAB and C++ code.
+The two routines can result in inconsistent binning due to rounding errors.

 ## Decision